sellout/mission-python-nix/README.md

 If you don’t have direnv installed, you can instead manually run `nix develop` to get into the _Mission Python_ environment.

-### `nix-shell`

-If you don’t use Nix flakes, you can also run `nix-shell` to get into the _Mission Python_ environment.

 ## building & development

-From here, you should be able to follow through the book as written.
+Once you are in the environment, you should be able to `cd source` and then follow through the book as written.

+If there is no “source” directory, then you can manually run `unpackPhase` to create it.

-To run the IDLE editor, as it recommends, you can do
+To run the IDLE editor, as the book recommends, you can do

 ```bash
 idle &